bweave/laravel-forms/README.md

 The following options are available:

-- `'css_framework'`: Defaults to `'foundation'` (Foundation 5) but can also be set to `'bootstrap'` (Bootstrap 3).
+- `'driver'`: Defaults to `'foundationBasicGrid'` (Foundation 5) but can also be set to `'bootstrapBasicGrid'` (Bootstrap 3).
 This changes what markup is generated to fit with the given CSS framework's default form layout.
 - `'col_width'`: The grid class for the form field's container element.
 For example, in Foundation `'large-6'` will make the container take up 6 out of 12 columns.
 - `'row_per_field'`: Defaults to `false`, in which case each form field is outputted directly, and you have to wrap it in a row yourself.
 If you set it to `true`, each form field container is wrapped in a row, forcing it to be one field per row.

+Here's some more information about the included drivers:

+- **foundationBasicGrid**: Uses the basic [Foundation form markup](http://foundation.zurb.com/docs/components/forms.html), with a `<label>` tag wrapping the inputs.
+Layed out within a grid row and column.
+- **bootstrapBasicGrid**: Uses the basic [Bootstrap form markup](http://getbootstrap.com/css/#forms-example), with  a `<label>` tag as a prior-child of the input.
+Layed out within a grid row and column.

 Usage
 =====